Aliases for IL6 Gene

 Previous HGNC Symbols for IL6 Gene

 This gene encodes a cytokine that functions in inflammation and the maturation of B cells.
 In addition, the encoded protein has been shown to be an endogenous pyrogen capable of inducing fever in people with autoimmune diseases or infections.
 The protein is primarily produced at sites of acute and chronic inflammation, where it is secreted into the serum and induces a transcriptional inflammatory response through interleukin 6 receptor, alpha.
 The functioning of this gene is implicated in a wide variety of inflammation-associated disease states, including suspectibility to diabetes mellitus and systemic juvenile rheumatoid arthritis.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2015]
+Elevated levels of the encoded protein have been found in virus infections, including COVID-19 (disease caused by SARS-CoV-2). [provided by RefSeq, Aug 2020]

 GeneCards Summary for IL6 Gene